hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/669_28_saturday_july_20.md

 Stick to your reason until you reach something higher; and you will know it to be higher, because it will not jar with reason.
-The stage beyond consciousness is inspiration (Samâdhi); but never mistake hysterical trances for the real thing.
+The stage beyond consciousness is inspiration (Samādhi); but never mistake hysterical trances for the real thing.
 It is a terrible thing to claim this inspiration falsely, to mistake instinct for inspiration.
 There is no external test for inspiration, we know it ourselves; our guardian